 Tanzania’s climate is predominantly tropical, with the the hottest months from October to February.
 Generally, the long rains or masika fall from late February to early May, while the short rains or mvuli fall from November to January.
 The coolest months are June to August, when the nights and early mornings can be cold.
 In high-altitude areas such as Kilimanjaro, temperatures can fall below freezing.
 Coastal areas are hot and humid, with an average daytime temperature of 30C, but sea breezes make the climate very pleasant here from June to September.

 Most of our Tanzania itineraries involve light aircraft flights between places because of unreliable road conditions.
-Driving from place to place is possible with one of our private guides and a 4×4 vehicle, but keep in mind road conditions can slow you down.
+Driving from place to place is possible with one of our private guides and a 4×4 vehicle, but keep in mind that road conditions can slow you down.

 The local currency is the Tanzanian shilling, and the US dollar is also accepted at many places.
 Credit cards are also accepted in cities and city hotels, but not in most safari camps.
-Swahili and English are the two official languages in Tanzania.